-For other late-night parties in Vientiane, check places such as Moonlight Lounge, Easy Bar or Samlo Pub.
-For the LGBTIQ community, CCC Bar is the only gay bar in Laos capital!
+For other late-night parties in Vientiane, check places such as Moonlight Lounge, Easy Bar, or Samlo Pub.
+LGBTIQ community can have fun in CCC Bar, the only gay bar in Laos capital!

 Where to eat in Vientiane

 Vientiane restaurant scene got quite developed in recent years.
-Answering where to eat and what to eat in Vientiane, therefore, became an uneasy but an exciting task!
-In this Vientiane eating guide, I propose you where to find the best food and places to eat in Vientiane downtown!
+Answering where to eat and what to eat in Vientiane, therefore, became an uneasy but exciting task!
+In this Vientiane eating guide, I propose to you where to find the best food and places to eat in Vientiane downtown.

 If you are looking for the best breakfast in Vientiane, Scandinavian Bakery just across the Nam Phou Fountain tops the charts.

-Enjoy your Swedish Semla, Danish pastries or banana bread in the air-conditioned space!
+Enjoy your Swedish Semla, Danish pastries, or banana bread in the air-conditioned space!
 Top it all with a cup of coffee!
-It’s a great way to start the day of sightseeing Vientiane!
+It’s a great way to start the day of sightseeing in Vientiane!

 This French restaurant is housed in Vientiane’s Settha Palace Hotel, a historic building next to Laos National Stadium.
 The colonial architecture from 1932 with traditional interior décor, from the tablecloth to the art on the wall, provides a classic charm and elegance for romantic lunches and dinners in La Belle Epoque Brasserie.